syncfusion/ej2-react-docs/src/charts/range-navigator/data.md

 ### Range

-Minimum and maximum of the Range navigator will be calculated automatically based on the provided data.
-You can also customize the range using the minimum, maximum, and interval properties.
+The minimum and the maximum of the scale will be calculated automatically based on the provided data.
+It can be customized by using the [`minimum`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#minimum), [`maximum`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#maximum), and [`interval`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#interval) properties.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}